-It happened again to me recently at Redeemer, as we were worshiping.
-We were singing "From the Inside Out" and one of the lines talks about "the art of losing myself."
-I pulled out a 3X5 card and wrote the words down.
-This is it, the key to whatever Christ-effectiveness I shall have in this life.
+One Sunday morning we were worshiping to the song "From the Inside Out."
+One of the lines talks about "the art of losing myself."
+I pulled out a 3X5 card and wrote these words down: This is the key to whatever Christ-effectiveness I shall have in this life.

 Theistic philosopher Roger Scruton, in The Soul of the World, writes:

 "If there is anything that could be called progress in the religious history of mankind, it resides in the gradual preference for the self over the other as the primary sacrificial victim.
 It is precisely in this that the Christian religion rests its moral claim."
 (Scruton, 2)